 Every custom tattoo design starts with a conversation, not a sketch.

-You message me with the spark of an idea—even if it’s blurry.
-Maybe you know you want something honoring your grandmother but you’re not sure what.
-Maybe you have five Pinterest screenshots that all share a feeling but not a clear image.
+You message me with the spark of an idea — even if it’s blurry.
+Maybe you know you want something honoring your grandmother but you’re not sure what shape that takes.
+Maybe you have five Pinterest screenshots that all share a feeling but not a single clear image.
 That’s normal.
-That’s where we begin.
+That’s exactly where we begin.

-I’ll ask you questions.
+From there, I ask questions.
 Who is this piece for, even if it’s for you?
 What story does it carry?
-What size and where on your body?
-What art moves you in general?
-What do you absolutely not want?
+What size, and where on your body?
+What kind of art moves you in general?
+And just as important — what do you absolutely not want anywhere near it?

-This step matters more than people realize — and it’s a big part of why choosing an artist for your tattoo commission is such an important decision.
-The right design grows from the right understanding, so I take my time here.
+This step matters more than people realize, and it’s a big part of why choosing an artist for your tattoo commission is such an important decision.
+The right design grows out of the right understanding, so I take my time here and never rush it.

 Step Two: Reference Gathering and Concept Direction